‘This Is Us’ Milo Ventimiglia Says Finale Will Be A ‘Rocky Ride At The End’

 “Get ready.
 It’s a rocky ride at the end.”

-On Tuesday, March 8, This Is Us fans saw that Jack’s only daughter, Kate believes that she was responsible for her father’s death.
+On Tuesday, March 8, This Is Us fans saw that Jack’s only daughter, Kate, believes that she was responsible for her father’s death.
 The viewers still don’t know how Jack died, only that it was sudden, tragic, and devastating.
 Ventimiglia revealed in an interview earlier in the week that the season finale, which will air on March 14, features a “heartbreaking” scene that has never been seen before.

 Many This Is Us fans are left questioning what they haven’t seen.
 They thought they knew everything about the Pearson family except how Jack dies.
 As it turns out, there’s more to the story, and it looks like the scene will explain the turmoil between Rebecca and Jack.